-MANPOWER KPIS
+MANPOWER KPIs

-M3 Retention Rate of Graduates (Basic craft courses and Construction Supervisor / Technician Programme provided by Construction Industry Council Training Academy)
+M3 Retention Rate of Graduates (Basic craft courses and Construction Supervisor / Technician Programme provided by the CIC)

 The response rate fluctuated over the past years.
 The graduates' retention rate had been decreasing since 2000 until 2005.
 The graduates' retention rate showed a significant improvement since 2007.
-The retention rate was 85.6% in 2011.
+The retention rate was 88.4% in 2012.

-Source: Construction Industry Council Training Academy
+Source: Construction Industry Council

-- Note 1 The data was obtained from the Construction Industry Council Training Academy. - Note 2 Retention rate of graduates after 12 months of graduation was calculated based on results of graduate survey on basic craft courses and Construction Supervisor / Technician Programme provided by the Construction Industry Council Training Academy.
+- Note 1 The data was obtained from the CIC. - Note 2 Retention rate of graduates after 12 months of graduation was calculated based on results of graduate survey on basic craft courses and Construction Supervisor / Technician Programme provided by the CIC.
 However, it is understood that the graduates should also cover the adult short courses.
-Retention rate of graduates of short courses after 3 months of graduation may be provided in future for further reference. - Note 3 The response rate means the number of survey returned and the retention rate was calculated based on the retuned survey but not the number of all the graduates. - Note 4 Year represents the year of graduation of the workers
+Retention rate of graduates of short courses after 3 months of graduation may be provided in future for further reference. - Note 3 The response rate means the number of survey returned and the retention rate was calculated based on the retuned survey but not the number of all the graduates. - Note 4- Year represents the year of graduation of the workers